surftimer/SurfTimer/README.md

 * Download and install [Metamod 1.11](https://www.sourcemm.net/downloads.php/?branch=stable)
 * Download and install [SourceMod 1.10](https://www.sourcemod.net/downloads.php?branch=stable) (latest stable) or [SourceMod 1.11](https://www.sourcemod.net/downloads.php?branch=master&all=1) (required for some recommended plugins)
 * Download latest [release](https://github.com/surftimer/SurfTimer/releases/latest) and upload all the files to your csgo server directory
-* Set up A MySQL Database (MySQL 5.7, MySQL 8+, MariaDB supported)
+* Set up A MySQL Database (MySQL 5.7, MySQL 8+, MariaDB supported) and [initialise a schema for surftimer](https://github.com/surftimer/SurfTimer/blob/master/scripts/mysql-files/fresh_install.sql)
 * Add a MySQL database called surftimer to csgo/addons/sourcemod/configs/databases.cfg
-* Ensure [End-Touch-Fix](https://github.com/rumourA/End-Touch-Fix) is loaded, this is required to ensure times are always accurate
+* Ensure [End-Touch-Fix](https://github.com/rumourA/End-Touch-Fix) is loaded, this is required to ensure times are always accurate (note: this is included in the official SurfTimer release build and loaded automatically without installing separately unless you are compiling SurfTimer yourself)
 * Ensure you have added all the requirements below

 ## Installation common errors
 <details>
   <summary>[SurfTimer] Database tables could not be created!
 Error: Lost connection to MySQL server during query</summary>

-Run the following [queries](https://github.com/surftimer/SurfTimer/blob/master/scripts/mysql-files/fresh_install.sql) on your database:
+Run the following [queries](https://github.com/surftimer/SurfTimer/blob/master/scripts/mysql-files/fresh_install.sql) on your database

 </details>